How to Increase Your Conversion Rate If Your Traffic is Too Low for A/B Testing

 First, check if your traffic is too low to run an A/B test

-How much traffic do you need to run an A/B test on a web page?
+How much traffic do you need to run an A/B test on a single page?

 To put it simply, you need at least 5,000 visitors per week to the page you want to run an A/B test on.
 If you don’t have this much traffic, it will take a long time (often months or never) for your A/B testing tool to gather enough data to find a statistically significant result.
 Use this handy A/B test length calculator to give you an idea of how many days it will take you to get a result.
 Also, the more page variations you test, the more traffic you will need to get a result.
 But you need something else too…